Threshold transient growth as a criterion for turbulent mean profiles: Results

 \subsection{Higher $\Rt$}

 To explore higher $\Rt$ without changing the domain, the two-stage optimisation procedure was repeated at $\Rt=360$ and $\Rt=720$ in the minimal channel.
-The optimal primary streak remains $\lambda_z^{p+}=84$ and the corresponding zoomed-in contour plots of the optimal transient growth on the $(t_s^+,A\sqrt{Re_{\tau}})$ plane are shown in Figure \ref{fig:maxG} for relevant primary streak amplitudes observed in the simulations.
-The plot remains largely unchanged when $\Rt$ is increased.
-The mean streak amplitude observed in the simulations is decreasing but the growth actually increases slightly,
+The optimal primary streak remains $\lambda_z^{p+}=168$ and the corresponding contour plots of the optimal transient growth on the $(t_s^+,A\sqrt{Re_{\tau}})$ plane are shown in Figure \ref{fig:maxG} for relevant primary streak amplitudes observed in the simulations.
+Qualitatively, the plot remains largely unchanged when $\Rt$ is increased: the observed mean streak amplitude and $t_e^+$ both decrease but the secondary growth remains similar.
+In particular